-The tables shown give correct torque values for various bolts and capscrews.
-Tighten all bolts to the torque values specified in the table, unless indicated otherwise.
-Check tightness of bolts periodically.
+The tables shown below give correct torque values for various bolts and capscrews.
+Tighten all bolts to the torques specified in chart unless otherwise noted.
+Check tightness of bolts periodically, using bolt torque chart as a guide.
+Replace hardware with the same strength bolt.